sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-17-run-dotnetcore-console-app-in-docker.md

 docker build -t hellodocker:1.0 .
 ```

-In above coammand, with parameter `-t` we have specified that we want to name docker image `hellodocker` and tag as `1.0`.
+In above command, with parameter `-t` we have specified that we want to name docker image `hellodocker` and tag as `1.0`.

 Sample output: